zincsamael/muppy/muppy/doc/source/intro.rst

              +-<type 'tuple'>--<type 'dict'>
              +-<type 'dict'>--<class 'muppy.refbrowser.ConsoleBrowser'>

-What we see is that the root object is referenced by our tuple and the list, as well as by three other dictionaries.
+What we see is that the root object is referenced by the tuple and the list, as well as by three dictionaries.

 This console browsing is of course kind of inconvenient.
 Much better would be an InteractiveBrowser.
 Let's see what we got.